Catholic Church in Papua New Guinea

 The Catholic Church in Papua New Guinea is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
 Papua New Guinea has approximately two million Catholic adherents, approximately 27 percent of the country's total population.

-The country is divided into 19 dioceses including four archdioceses.
+The country is divided into 19 dioceses, including four archdioceses.

-The work of the bishops is coordinated in the Catholic Bishops Conference of Papua New Guinea and Solomon Islands.
+The work of the bishops is coordinated through the Catholic Bishops Conference of Papua New Guinea and Solomon Islands.